 Bolt Actions Speak Louder Than Words

-The need for snipers became apparent to the Canadian Defence Department during the summer of 1990 when snipers from the then-Royal Canadian School of Infantry (RCSI), CFB Gagetown, NB were attached to 5e Groupe-Brigade Mecanise du Canada from BFC Valcartier, Quebec during Operation Salon for the Mohawk Indian uprising in Oka, Quebec.
+It was during the summer of 1990 when the Canadian Defense Department realized its need for snipers.
+The then-Royal Canadian School of Infantry (RCSI), CFB Gagetown, NB were assigned to the 5e Groupe-Brigade Mecanise du Canada from BFC Valcartier, Quebec in Operation Salon during the Mohawk Indian uprising in Oka, Quebec.

 Serious Body Counts

-Canuck snipers supposedly had the highest number of confirmed kills in the Shah-i-Kot Valley fight.
-A source in Kandahar working with the Canadian sniper teams estimates “well over 20 confirmed kills at long ranges.”
-There is an unconfirmed, but widely circulated, report of a 2,400-meter kill (chest-shot) against the driver of an enemy resupply truck.
-If validated, it will be a new record for the longest shot made by a military sniper in combat (currently 2,500 yards or about 2,250 meters, held by GySgt Carlos Hathcock, USMC, near Duc Pho, South Vietnam, January 1967, with a Browning .50 HMG mounting an 8-power Unertl telescopic sight).
+There were rumors of a 2,400-meter chest-shot kill of an enemy supply truck driver.
+If it is true, then it will be a new world record for a kill at the longest range by a sniper in combat.
+The current record is about 2,250 meters (2,500 yards), held by GySgt Carlos Hathcock, USMC, near Duc Pho, South Vietnam, in January 1967, with a Browning .50 HMG mounting an 8-power Unertl telescopic sight.

-The LRSW, however, is the primary weapon for the sniper team.
-When employing the LRSW, the usual two-man team of sniper and spotter will normally be increased to three and will then be designated as a sniper team.
-The team will consist of the No. 1, (primary sniper) employing the LRSW, the No. 2, (team commander) employing the C3A1, and the No. 3, (team security) employing the Canadian-made Diemaco C7 5.56mm M16A2 type rifle.
-With the weapon systems complementing each other, this allows for a maximum of flexibility of tasks within the team.
+the primary weapon for the sniper team is the LRSW and when using it, the team of two snipers is usually increased to three to make up the sniper team, which consists of the No. 1 (primary sniper) using the LRSW, the No. 2, (team commander) utilizes the C3A1, and the No. 3 (team security) uses the Canadian-made Diemaco C7 5.56mm M16A2 type rifle.
+Because these systems complement each other, it brings maximum flexibility to the team.